-thinking a lot recently about "what is a lesson learned", largely in the context of our company offering on lesson-learning (for more on lesson learning, go here, or see my book).
+thinking a lot recently about "what is a lesson learned", largely in the context of our company offering on lesson-learning and our recent development of lessons management software (for more on lesson learning, see my book).

 There's a lot of fuzziness about the topic, and this can really hamper the delivery of value through lessons identification, sharing and re-use.
 Let's start with the question - "What is a lesson learned".
 Here are a few definitions, many taken from the web, many of them (as we will see) flawed.

 - "A Lesson Learned is knowledge or understanding gained by experience that has a significant impact for an organisation.
 The experience may be either positive or negative.
 Successes are also sources of Lessons Learned.
 Lessons Learned Systems tend to be more organisation-specific than Alert Systems".

 - "A Lesson Learned documents the experience gained during a project.
 These lessons come from working with or solving real-world problems.
 Collecting and disseminating lessons learned helps to eliminate the occurrence of the same problems in future projects".

 - “a potential mode of failure (a risk) and the possible actions to mitigate that risk”.

 - A lesson learned is an experience or outcome of a particular course of action -- either positive or negative -- that is important enough to be communicated to one's peers.

 - "The knowledge acquired from an innovation or an adverse experience that causes a worker or an organization to improve a process or activity to work safer, more efficiently, or with higher quality"